Canada

 In Alberta, surrogacy is governed by the Family Law Act 2003 and the Assisted Reproductive Technologies Act.
 At least one parent must be biologically related to the child.
 The following are some key laws and regulations related to surrogacy in Alberta:

-Birth Registration: The intended parents are responsible for registering the child’s birth and obtaining a birth certificate with their names as the legal parents.
-This typically requires submitting the necessary documents and legal orders to the Vital Statistics office in Alberta.
+The intended parents are responsible for registering the child’s birth and obtaining a birth certificate with their names as the legal parents.
+This typically requires submitting the necessary documents and legal orders to the Vital Statistics office in Alberta, Canada

 British Columbia